rkapoor10/AssignmentOne/README.md

 # AssignmentOne

-## This repo contains build excercises solutions that are coded in ES6
+## This repo contains build exercises solutions that are coded in ES6